AFKabl3/AIChess/backend/api.md

 - **Method**: `POST`
 - **Description**: Accepts a chess board in FEN notation

-  Return the best move according to the Stockfish and the input depth.
+  Return the explanation of the current game status according to Stockfish evaluation.

 #### Request Parameters